youthvoteuk/youthvoteuk2019/index.md

 Start by choosing the dates you can do between now and November 26th.
 We have found that lunch time (11.45 to 2pm) is great as all the students are out.

+Check [this list](/join-your-local-group) to see if there's already a WhatsApp group for organisers in your area.
+If not, [contact us](/contact-us) and we can help you set one up.

-Now publicise it, with clear dates, start & end time, meeting point and why this is important.
+Now publicise it - make sure to include the WhatsApp group join link, clear dates, start & end time, meeting point and why this is important.
 You could:

  * Message all your friends and ask them to forward it on
  * Post the details on social media and canvassing Facebook groups
  * Invite people from your local party branch to come along
  * Encourage others to organise dates that you can't make

-It might help to make a WhatsApp group with everyone who is able to attend or interested so that you can organise quickly.
+Getting everyone who is able to attend or interested to join the WhatsApp group really helps with organising effectively.
 Some groups have also used a 'google sheet' spreadsheet to organise times.
 You can use [our template](https://docs.google.com/spreadsheets/d/16lFZGg1ynGgUwBBnW196dT9J_kBKl4SATH3lZ2ekrGY/edit?usp=sharing) or create your own.

 <img src="/assets/step-2.jpg" width="100%" />
 </section>